Which is the Best Petrol Lawn Mower?

 If your petrol mower won’t start after hibernation, then the reason is often related to fuel – specifically fuel inside the petrol tank which has mixed with water.
 This can interfere with the spark plugs, so you may need to change the petrol or the plug.

-To avoid this, empty the fuel tank after the final cut of the season by siphoning it off, or just run the mower until it conks out.
+To avoid this, empty the fuel tank after the final cut of the season by siphoning it off, or just run the mower until it conks out before long-term storage.
 Hayter have a full guide to preparing lawn mowers for winter.

 Common Petrol Mower Problems